TiagoValdrich/lpi-physics-exercises/README.md

 ## Recommendations

-- All the programs are compiled and executed using python 3.7 version, to avoid errors, we recommend use this version.
+- All the programs are compiled and executed using python 3.7 version, to avoid errors, we recommend use some python 3 version.